UT Tyler Division of Economics

 ECON 4350: Topics in Economics

 The study of a current national or international economic issue.
-May be repeated once for credit when topic changes.
+May be repeated for credit when topic changes.
 Prerequisite: six hours of principles of economics.

 ECON 4360: Environmental Economics